Jan Moser

 Actions

 Since many years, Jan works in different software architecture positions all over the globe.
 With a background in software engineering, he successfully planned, designed and helped implement solutions in various business fields such as defence, automotive, pharma or finance.
 As an ISAQB accredited software architecture instructor he loves to share his knowledge and enable others to grow in their career paths.
-Jan at the moment is working as a lead consultant for NFQ worldwide.
+Jan at the moment is working as a lead consultant for Gradion worldwide.

 Area of Expertise